dominicm00/website/posts/why-does-technology-suck.md

 are easy to justify.
 Technically, any part of a piece of software can interact with any other piece.

-This does give developers freedom, but also means software tends to be complex and interconnected.
-In tandem with it's abstract nature, large pieces of software are extremely fragile and difficult to understand.
+This freedom is one of the strengths of software!
+It's how we can iterate quickly, and have such creativity.
+But it also means that, left to grow organically, software becomes overly complex and interconnected.
+In tandem with its abstract nature, large pieces of software are fragile and difficult to understand.

 ### Best practices aren't enough
 In a perfect world, we have best practices and architectures to deal with the above issues.
+With enough work and thought, we can create clean and maintainable software.

 The world is, suprise, rarely perfect.

 Discipline does not beat incentives.
-Even engineers with the best of intentions will make mistakes, and over time as best practices become more difficult to maintain discipline will erode.
+Engineers with the best of intentions will make mistakes, and over time as best practices become more difficult to maintain discipline will erode.
+Even if each individual change is well-designed, their sum will eventually corrode the quality of the code.
 As the system becomes more complex, the understanding needed to develop an intelligent architecture also becomes harder to obtain.

 Putting effort into developing a better piece of software is important, but our systems are not supporting it at scale.